-- Personality fit/ emotional Intelligence: Does his behavior and personality match the requirement of the job
+- Personality fit/ emotional Intelligence: Do his behavior and personality match the requirement of the job

 - Cultural Fit: Is he a good fit for the culture of the company.

-For gaining this large information, the interviewer needs to ask questions which will brood in deeper and get them greater insights of the person.
+For gaining this large information, the interviewer needs to ask questions which will brood deeper and get them greater insights into the person.

 The question-‘ What is your happiest moment’ help interviewer gather the following information:

 - Ability to handle the sudden confusing question – and to test how quick-witted the person is

 - Things that make the candidate happy, and to know about his motivations